sphinxfndorg/protocol/src/usi/README.md

 - Cryptographic identity parameters
 - Recent activity history

-### Encrypt
+### Message

-The encrypt screen allows the user to select a folder and lock it into a `.vault` file.
+The Message screen allows the user to select a folder and lock it into a `.vault` file.
 The user may optionally provide:

 - Recipient fingerprints, comma-separated
 - An embedded secure message

 When recipients are provided, USI resolves their public keys from the key directory before encrypting the vault.

-### Decrypt
+### Inbox

-The decrypt screen allows the user to choose a `.vault` file, inspect vault information, confirm authorization, and restore the folder.
+The Inbox screen allows the user to choose a `.vault` file, inspect vault information, confirm authorization, and restore the folder.
 If the vault contains an embedded message, the message is shown after successful decryption.

-### Sign
+### Mint Data

-The sign screen allows the user to select any regular file and attach a cryptographic signature.
-The signature is stored as a `.usimeta` sidecar file.
+The Mint Data screen allows the user to select any regular file and attach a cryptographic signature.
+The signature is stored as a `.usimeta` sidecar file, and the signed data is automatically minted as an on-chain NFT anchor.

-### Verify
+### Verify Data

-The verify screen checks a file against its `.usimeta` sidecar metadata.
+The Verify Data screen checks a file against its `.usimeta` sidecar metadata.
 It reports whether the signature is valid and displays signer information when available.

 ### My Keys